yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 If you want to activate SSH on your Pi so that you can access it via SSH, you can look at the instructions on this page - https://www.raspberrypi.org/documentation/configuration/security.md.

-## SETUP THE CONTROLLER (COLD) WALLET ##
+## SETUP THE CONTROLLER WALLET ##

 After the Pi has rebooted, login as the new superuser you created (if you followed instructions, this will be user 'bitg' and you will be prompted for a password to login)

-Now its time to setup the cold controller wallet.
+Now its time to setup the controller wallet.
 This is the wallet that will hold the collateral for the masternode.

 Before we do so, we will need to download the correct wallet version for the Pi, as well as the BITG Bootstrap files to speed up the wallet synchronisation process.